Primo’s commitment to sustainability

-Primo has chosen to take up the sustainability challenge by launching a string of internal initiatives and by implementing a green transition in cooperation with customers and organisations.
+Primo has chosen to take up the sustainability challenge by launching a string of internal initiatives and by implementing a green transition in cooperation with customers and organisations - our program FUTURE FIT.

 The initiatives will reduce the amount of plastic waste generated from production and underpin a more sustainable use of plastics.
 The measures cover three main focus areas:

 1. Internal measures to optimise the re-use of scrap from production by investing in technology that can handle all types of cut-off and sawdust from Primo’s output.
 Consequently, more than 20 pct. of the PVC used in Primo’s global products is made of recycled granulate from Primo’s own factories.

 2. Handling of residual products from the customers’ processing of profiles from Primo.
 This is more complex since it involves cooperation with external actors.
 But several cases show that the initiative functions well, both by being able to save tonnes of waste and by being economically sound.